jkrumow/ActorKit/README.md

 }
 ```

-Subscribe to a specified actor:
+To subscribe to a specified actor also pass its instance:

 ```objc
 [worker subscribeToActor:anotherActor messageName:@"anotherMessage" selector:@selector(handler:)];